 Williams brings plenty of appealing tools to the CB position.
 He’s explosive, agile, twitchy, fluid, and physical.
 He actively uses feet first with his technique, can mirror WRs off the line, and jam to disrupt at stems.
 Downfield, he’s proven himself to have very natural playmaking ability, and he’s a major force in run support.

 MORE: 2023 NFL Draft CB Class

-Williams’ 2021 season wasn’t quite as enthralling as his standout redshirt freshman campaign.
-But with a few improvements, Williams can steepen his upward trajectory again in 2022.
-He needs to improve his ball tracking downfield, as well as further refine his footwork and maintain consistency against double-moves.
+Williams’ 2021 season wasn’t quite as enthralling as his standout redshirt freshman campaign, and his 2022 campaign was unfortunately cut short by injury.
+That injury left some lingering issues unresolved for Williams.
+He has to improve his ball tracking downfield, as well as further refine his footwork and maintain consistency against double-moves.